emwalker/samasya/README.md

 * What approach should be taken for concepts that are closely related, such that it would be hard to formulate a problem that didn't include two or more of them?
 For example, the radius, circumference and diameter of a circle?
 How to avoid skills that are too specific?
 * What approach should be taken for concepts that are very basic, like measuring the length of a line, or working with circles and other geometric shapes?

+## Goals and assumptions

+Following are some goals and assumptions that should not be lost sight of:

+* Problems will belong to a repo.
+Authors can add problems to more than one repo.
+* There may be more than one way to solve a problem using different approaches (think of a Leetcode problem).
+We should not assume that there is a single way to solve a problem.
+The existence of different approaches should be included in the domain model, and prerequisite skills should be relative to specific approaches.
+It seems fine to hide this additional complexity from problem authors until a situation is encountered in which it's needed.

 ## Early problem statement

 Following is a description I put together in October 2021 to try to illustrate the idea: